kesimeg/Landmark-Driven-Talking-Head-using-Diffusion/README.md

 # Landmark-Driven-Talking-Head-using-Diffusion

 This library implements an image to image diffusion model.
 The model takes a reference image, landmarks of the reference and landmarks of the target frame.
 Using this model for each frame a talking head video can be generated.
 A sample video can be found below.
 The generated videos using this model are the videos with captions "Random Noise" and "Same Noise".
 Using the same noise in each frame creates a better temporal continuity.
+The samples are generated using a model trained for 10 epochs.
+Training longer could have probably improved results as the model can't get the colors of the video right.
+This is one of the reasons why using the same noise crates better temporal continuity since the noise effects the colors.

 ![](diffusion_gif.gif)